dart-lang/language/working/0047. Spread Collections/spread-collections.md

     ```

 *   In an IDE, auto-complete is likely to trigger after typing each `.`, which
-    they you then have to cancel out.
+    you would then have to cancel out.

 *   It makes the precedence less visually confusing.
 The `...` syntax doesn't
     really have "operator precedence" because it isn't an operator expression.